This accessibility statement applies to the Office of the Police and Crime Commissioner website https://www.bedfordshire.pcc.police.uk/.

 Displays as a broken page link.
 This assists users of the website to skip to the main content on the page that they are visiting therefore boosts website usability for all.

 The Specified Information Order Page

 Contains adjacent repetitive links, however this information is required under The Specified Information Order, The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021.
 This requires Police and Crime Commissioners to publish certain information on their websites.

 PDFs and other documents

-This website was last tested on 6th October 2022.
+This website was last tested on 30th January 2023.
 The test was carried out internally by the Office of the Police and Crime Commissioner for Bedfordshire.
-The website was also audited by the Cabinet Office to test accessibility in September 2022.

 Site compliance was checked by the Office of the Police and Crime Commissioner for Bedfordshire using a combination of manual testing and third party tools, including: